philipturner/molecular-renderer/Documentation/other-documentation.md

 There are a few other, minor artifacts.
 Along the border between a silicon and hydrogen atom, white pixels can appear sporadically on the silicon side.
 Also, when atoms move quickly (isopropanol rotating at 0.5 Hz), the border between atoms can be a bit jumpy.
 In the MM4 carbosilane test, FSR shows noticeable artifacts at the borders between slowly moving atoms, while MetalFX does not.

 Despite its downsides, FSR 3 makes it possible to bring Molecular Renderer to the Windows target audience (GTX 970 and later, RDNA 1 and later).
 Older hardware works precisely because FSR 3 does not rely on computationally intensive neural networks, and it does not require hardware FP16 arithmetic.

+## 16-Bit Data Types Optimization

+It is possible to reduce the memory costs of the acceleration structure, by taking advantage of the small number of atoms per 2 nm voxel (less than 2<sup>16</sup>) and compressing atom positions to FP16.
+While implementing this optimization, we also replace the 4th component of the atom vector with its atomic radius.
+The result slightly speeds up the BVH update process and ray-sphere intersection tests.

+This optimization has been deferred to a future PR.
+It adds more complexity to the BVH construction process and may require OS-specific profilers to confirm performance improvements.